AnnaJanuszewska/Neighborhood-Map-React/README.md

 >(Udacity Project Summary)

-This project is for anyone who wants to find shopping centres near New York City.<br />
+This project is for anyone who wants to find Shopping Centers near New York City.<br />
 Project created using Google Maps API, Fourtsquare API, React JS.